Detailed guidance for giving evidence has been prepared and can be downloaded via the right hand module. This page summarises the main points.

 - State clearly who the submission is from, i.e. whether from yourself in a personal capacity or sent on behalf of an organisation, for example the submission could be headed ‘Written evidence submitted by xxxxxx’

-- Be concise – we recommend no more than 3,000 words in length
+- Be concise – we recommend no more than 3,000 words in length, unless otherwise stated in the inquiry terms of reference

 - Begin with an executive summary in bullet point form of the main points made in the submission